Mokshu3242/DSCI-691/README.md

 ## Limitations

 - Only one genomic foundation model (DNABERT2) was evaluated.
+There are a number of GLMs that have been produced: Nucleotide Transformer, HyenaDNA, etc...
+This also includes Protein transformers such as EVO, which operate on protein sequences instead of nucleotide sequences,
 - Hyperparameter optimization was minimal.
 - The study focuses only on promoter classification.
 - OOD evaluation was limited to motif-based distribution shifts.
+Furthermore, we did only select a handful of motifs.
+This test could be expanded easily, working with different motifs, and different combinations of motifs than those that were selected in this project.
 - Biological validation of learned representations was outside the scope of this project.
+It would have been interesting to evaluate the hidden representations produced by the fine-tuned GLM.
+Comparing attention maps to the sequences has shown interesting results, highligting known biologically active sites in DNA in the past.

 ---